—–

 I am an Assistant Professor of Economics and Data Science at Nanyang Technological University, Singapore.

-I studied at Cambridge University where I completed the Mathematical Tripos Part III and then earned
+I studied at the University of Cambridge where I completed the Mathematical Tripos Part III and then earned a PhD in Mathematics in 2018, supervised by Professor Oliver Linton.
+Prior to that, I studied mathematics and statistics at Imperial College London.

 • My academic genealogy